Studio 360 is looking for sharp, enthusiastic self-starters, with or without radio skills, to participate in the program as interns and volunteers.

 We accept Interns who are currently enrolled in school.

-We also welcome Volunteers, no longer in school, who want to explore radio or multimedia production.
+We also welcome Volunteers, no longer in school, who want to explore radio and multimedia production.

 Studio 360’s internship is a hands-on experience.
 Interns and volunteers sit in on editorial meetings, gather research, pitch ideas, collect materials for the website, and learn a variety of tasks involved in producing a weekly program.
 Over the course of the term, interns and volunteers gain fundamental radio skills (including audio editing) and will assist staff mentors with producing segments for the show.